Hermann Kreutzer: The army

 In 1942, Kreutzer was conscripted for military service and sent to serve in occupied France.
-Though opposed to Nazism, he was not a pacifist.
-Like Adolf Hitler, he idolized King Frederick the Great.
+Strongly opposed to Nazism, he was not a pacifist.
+He idolized King Frederick the Great.
 When he was injured, therefore, and was taken to a military hospital, he faced no questioning over the cause.
 Other sources recall that while serving in France Hermann Kreutzer secretly maintained contact with the résistance.
 In March 1945, still aged only 17, he was arrested by the authorities, found guilty of "Wehrkraftzersetzung" (undermining the war effort), and sentenced to a ten year jail term.
 In the chaos of the final months of the Second World War he managed to escape, managing to get a set of civilian clothes and a bicycle.
 He returned to Saalfeld in the company of United States forces.
-Interviewed a year before his death Kreutzer would recall with satisfaction that he had managed to complete his escape and return home without a shot being fired.
+Interviewed a year before his death, Kreutzer would recall with satisfaction that he had managed to complete his escape and return home without a shot being fired.

 Time to rebuild

 By 1945, the region surrounding Saalfeld had been liberated by United States 2nd Infantry Division.
-The US military administration and their British allies gave Kreutzner his first post-war assignment.
+The US military administration and their British allies gave Kreutzer his first post-war assignment.
 He was allocated responsibility for managing food distribution in four districts.
-In July 1945, the area was handed over to the Soviet administration as had been agreed at the Yalta Conference.
+In July 1945, the area was handed over to the Soviet administration as agreed at the Yalta Conference.
 From October 1949, the area became part of the German Democratic Republic (East Germany).
 In July 1945, Kreutzer and his father, Paul, met Walter Ulbricht, who later, as General Secretary of the Socialist Unity Party, became East Germany's first leader.
 Ulbricht had returned to Germany from Moscow on 30 April 1945, with a group of other German exiles known as the Ulbricht Group.
 At their first meeting, Kreutzer and his father told Ulbricht of their plans to create a local League of Democratic Socialists.
-The Kreutzer's were co-opted as members of the Social Democratic Party regional executive.
+The Kreutzers were co-opted as members of the Social Democratic Party regional executive.
 With others, they set up a Saalfeld branch of the party.